iai-group/ir-course-2021/project/README.md

 ## Objectives

 The objective of project work is to apply the knowledge gained in the course, in a group setting, to a selected (open) information retrieval problem.
-Specifically, you'll first need to establish a reasonable baseline, then develop one or multiple advanced methods aiming to improve over the baseline.
-Using a standard test collection, you'll need to experimentally compare the baseline and advanced solutions.
+Specifically, groups first needed to establish a reasonable baseline, then develop one or multiple advanced methods aiming to improve over the baseline.
+Using a standard test collection, they had to experimentally compare the baseline and advanced solutions.

-## Weekly meeting slots

-Each group will be allocated a dedicated 15mins slot (during what would normally be lecture/class hours on Tue/Wed) to discuss their progress.
-It is expected that at least one member of the group is present in person.

-*Teams and weekly meeting slots are published on [Canvas](https://stavanger.instructure.com/courses/8838/pages/group-project).*

-## Deadlines

-  * **October 27 (Wed) 16:00** Registration of groups by filling out [this form](https://forms.gle/DQNUr2vbNfsRPWSH7).
-If you don't register, you'll be "randomly" assigned with other people.
-  * **Nov 12 (Fri) 12:00** Delivery of draft project report for feedback.
-Feedback will be given during the Tue/Wed meeting the week after.
-  * **Nov 22 (Mon) 12:00** Delivery of final project report.

 ## Projects

-You may choose one from the following projects:
+The following projects were available to choose from:

   * **[MS Marco Document re-ranking](https://microsoft.github.io/msmarco/)**
     - Given a candidate top-100 document as retrieved by BM25, re-rank documents by relevance.
 This task has also run as part of the TREC 2019 Deep Learning track.